 Sitting off the coast of Whitstable are some of the most visible vestiges of the danger that Britain faced during WWII.
 They also symbolise the ingenuity and quick thinking of the engineer Guy Maunsell.
-They are the Whitstable Sea Forts.
+They are Whitstable’s Maunsell Sea Forts.

 (Copyright ©Stephen Fisher)